ranjangreddy/health-hub/README.md

 ### Error Logger
 - **Error Logging:** Records all errors into a .txt file.
 The error log file is created in the same way as the database file, providing a record of program issues for debugging and analysis.

-## Dependencies
-My project relies on various dependencies to function seamlessly.
-To view a visual representation of the dependency graph, please check the [Dependency Graph](https://github.com/pvterek/Hospital/network/dependencies) for a comprehensive overview.

-## License
-This project is licensed under MIT License.
-See [LICENSE](LICENSE) file for comprehensive licensing details.